CartoDB/documentation/app/content/carto-user-manual/maps/map-settings.md

 You can Unlock to view the default categories again.

 ![Map widgets](/img/cloud-native-workspace/maps/map_widget_search_elements_from_list.png)

 #### Histogram Widget

 From Data, select a field from your source dataset that you want to analyze.
-In this example, we aggregate our layer into 9 buckets based on the `size_m2` column.
-The histogram widget display the number of selected records in each bucket, allowing you to visualize a range of data that you may want to explore.
+In this example, we divide the data range of the `size_m2` column in 9 buckets.
+The histogram widget displays the number of records in each bucket, allowing you to select and visualize a specific range of data.

 ![Map widgets](/img/cloud-native-workspace/maps/map_widget_histograma.png)

-Histogram widgets filter numerical data within a given range.
-The selected range is distributed across your map in buckets, to display groups of data.
-The higher the number of buckets, the more granular the data.
-The objective of grouping data into buckets is to put similar values together.

 When hovering over a Histogram widget, the number of records in each bucket appears.
 This is a good indicator of where you might want to filter data.